MBA Without GMAT: Top Programs for 2024

 Score: 62.50

-Cornell University's SC Johnson Graduate School of Management offers a GMAT-optional two-year MBA program with immersive learning, curriculum enhancements, and faculty support.
+Cornell University's SC Johnson Graduate School of Management offers a GMAT-optional two-year MBA program with immersive learning, a flexible curriculum, and plenty of faculty support.
 Admissions take an all-inclusive approach, considering achievements, character, qualifications, and experiences.

 Instead of GMAT scores, Johnson School considers the following: